-Residential Property Owners Insurance
+Residential Landlords Property Insurance

 Whether you’re a landlord or a Resident’s Association trustee, property ownership and management is a huge financial responsibility.
 If you’re letting out your residential property then it can become even more of a headache, especially if things go wrong.
 If there are gaps in your residential property owners insurance, then you could easily be left counting the cost of everything from vandalism and intentional damage through to fire, flood damage, or even claims against you from your tenants.
 To help you protect yourself and your property, Business Insurance Services can supply you with insurance that covers almost every eventuality.

 The type of cover we offer will depend on your individual circumstances, so let’s break things down a little into individual groups, although bear in mind that whether you fall into the private landlord or Resident’s Association category, there will be some crossovers when it comes to particular types of insurance.

 For private landlords, specific landlord cover is available, which will protect you financially against everything from rent arrears to damage caused by tenants, and loss of income during vacant periods.
 However, if your property business owns and manages more than one property, you may need more complex insurance cover.

 At Business Insurance Service, we understand not just the insurance industry, but the specific needs and requirements of your sector too.
 That’s why we break our packages down into two sections – core elements (those that are essential for all landlords, managers, and property owners), and optional cover.

 What is covered on a landlords property insurance policy?

 - Buildings cover that includes subsidence and accidental damage cover

 - Landlords Content insurance – this is essential if you are renting out furnished or semi-furnished property or if your complex has communal areas including gardens

 - Property owner’s liability insurance – to protect you against financial claims for injuries or damage to property sustained by visitors